-Some women may experience a temporary change in nipple sensation following a breast reduction surgery in Philadelphia.
+Some women may experience a temporary change in nipple sensation following a breast reduction surgery.
 The nipple may become numb, or in some cases sensation may increase.
 This can last for anywhere between six weeks to six months.

 Permanent partial or complete loss of sensation may occur, but it is very rare and most often happens when the nipple needs to be entirely removed during surgery.

 Most patients will still be able to breast feed following a breast reduction surgery.
 As long as the nipple remains attached to a significant amount of breast tissue, it shouldn’t be a problem.
 However, the amount of tissue needing to be removed will vary from person to person, and it is possible in some cases to have difficulty breast feeding after surgery.

 In rare cases involving very large removals, the nipple will need to be completely detached before being repositioned and reattached as a graft.
 If you require this type of breast reduction, then unfortunately you will not be able to breast feed afterward.

 Unlike most cosmetic surgery procedures, breast reduction can be covered by insurance.
 Check with your insurance company, as criteria for breast reduction coverage varies between insurance companies.

 During your initial consultation, a detailed history is taken, examination performed, and photographs taken.
 A letter and photographs are then sent to your insurance carrier for approval.
 This approval can take up to a month, so be patient during this time.

 Insurance companies are more likely to cover your breast reduction procedure if you can prove that it is being done for health reasons rather than cosmetic.
 Documented health conditions that can qualify as reasons for a breast reduction can include:

 - Grooves in your shoulders or back from bra straps

 - Breathing problems